shelbyreins/liri-node-app/README.md

 # ABOUT THE APP

-Liri is .... command line application (CLI APP)....
+Liri is a Language Interpretation and Recognition Interface command line node app (CLI).
+Liri takes in parameters and gives back data.
+In conjunction with the parameters, the user has four commands to chose from.
-`commands` are:
+The `commands` are:

 * `concert-this`
 * `spotify-this-song`